trashbirdecology/luisdva.github.io/_posts/2020-03-18-unheadr-cat.md

 To work with these data in R, we can use the `readxl` package to import the xlsx file.

 {% highlight r %}
+library(dplyr) # A Grammar of Data Manipulation library(unheadr) # Handle Data with Messy Header Rows and Broken Values

 # get the spreadsheet
 CATspsheet <- tempfile(fileext = ".xlsx")
 curl::curl_download("https://github.com/luisDVA/codeluis/blob/master/fastCAT2015.xlsx?raw=true", CATspsheet)